Al Pacino: Early life and education

+Career

+1967–1971: Theater roles and film debut

 In 1967, Pacino spent a season at the Charles Playhouse in Boston, performing in Clifford Odets' Awake and Sing! (his first major paycheck: US$125 a week); and in Jean-Claude Van Itallie's America Hurrah.
 He met actress Jill Clayburgh on this play.
-They had a five-year romance and moved back together to New York City.
+They had a five-year romance and moved back to New York City.
 In 1968, Pacino starred in Israel Horovitz's The Indian Wants the Bronx at the Astor Place Theatre, playing Murph, a street punk.
 The play opened January 17, 1968, and ran for 177 performances; it was staged in a double bill with Horovitz's It's Called the Sugar Plum, starring Clayburgh.
 Pacino won an Obie Award for Best Actor for his role, with John Cazale winning for Best Supporting Actor and Horowitz for Best New Play.
 Martin Bregman saw the play and became Pacino's manager, a partnership that became fruitful in the years to come, as Bregman encouraged Pacino to do The Godfather, Serpico, and Dog Day Afternoon.
 About his stage career, Pacino said, "Martin Bregman discovered me ...
 I was 26, 25 ... he discovered me and became my manager.
 And that's why I'm here.
 I owe it to Marty, I really do".

 Pacino took the production of The Indian Wants the Bronx to Italy for a performance at the Festival dei Due Mondi in Spoleto.
 It was Pacino's first journey to Italy; he later recalled that "performing for an Italian audience was a marvelous experience".
 Pacino and Clayburgh were cast in "Deadly Circle of Violence", an episode of the ABC television series NYPD, premiering November 12, 1968.
 Clayburgh at the time was also appearing on the soap opera Search for Tomorrow, playing the role of Grace Bolton.
 Her father would send the couple money each month to help with finances.